 |Fraction of Full-Time Student Load||0.125|

 |Pre-requisites or Co-requisites||

-Prerequisite: MRKT11029 - Marketing Fundamentals plus completion of 24 credit points from units within the marketing major.
+Prerequisite: MRKT11029 - Marketing Fundamentals; plus the completion of an additional 24 credit points from units within the marketing major.

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 |Residential School||No Residential School|

 All on-campus students are expected to attend scheduled classes – in some units, these classes are identified as a mandatory (pass/fail) component and attendance is compulsory.
 International students, on a student visa, must maintain a full time study load and meet both attendance and academic progress requirements in each study period (satisfactory attendance for International students is defined as maintaining at least an 80% attendance record).

 Each 6-credit Undergraduate unit at CQUniversity requires an overall time commitment of an average of 12.5 hours of study per week, making a total of 150 hours for the unit.